DariuszLabaj/ZplGenerator/README.md

-# Zpl language command generator for generating labels, fonts graphic files to send to printers using Zpl language
+# Zpl language command generator for generating labels, fonts and graphic files to send to printers using Zpl language

 ## Creating Font File